MicrosoftDocs/sandbox/sandbox/gamedev/monogame/azure-storage-monogame.md

 1. Look for the **ConnectionString** member and replace with your valid connection string.
 You can find your connection strings in the Azure Portal as shown.

    ![Azure Storage Keys in Azure Porta](../media/storage-keys.png)
 1. Build and run!
-This will test the Table Storage API and output some debug information to the screen.
+Press 1, 2, 3, or 4 on your keyboard to test the associated storage API.

 ## Next Steps